-When $k=0$, all of the $n$ particles are assigned to the same subgraph, which corresponds to the greatest value of $p_{k}$ and thus the smallest $\eta_{k}$.
-The particles are closest to each other in this case and it possess the most exchange symmetry.
-When the particles are distributed as uniformly as possible between the two subgraphs, we obtain the smallest value of $p_{k}$ and the particles turn out to be the most distant.
-Note that while the eigenstates of the matrix $M$ possess partial exchange symmetry, there is no anti-symmetry in the eigenstates when $n>2$, in contrast to the case of two particles \citep{omar2006quantum}.
+It can be proven that (see Appendix \ref{sec:Proof-of-partial}) if one denotes $n_{\uparrow}$ and $n_{\downarrow}$ as the numbers of ``ones'' and ``zeros'' in the binary form of $k$ ($k$ is even) respectively, then $p_{k}=\frac{n_{\uparrow}(n_{\uparrow}-1)}{2}+\frac{n_{\downarrow}(n_{\downarrow}-1)}{2}$, $n_{\uparrow}+n_{\downarrow}=n$, and the two disconnected subgraphs have $n_{\uparrow}$ and $n_{\downarrow}$ vertices respectively.
+When $k=0$, all the $n$ particles are assigned to the same subgraph (actually the whole graph is connected in this case), which corresponds to the largest $p_{k}$ and the smallest $\eta_{k}$.
+The particles are closest to each other in this case and the eigenstate possesses the greatest exchange symmetry.
+When the particles are distributed as uniformly as possible between the two subgraphs, we obtain the smallest $p_{k}$ and the particles turn out to be the most distant.
+Note there is no antisymmetric eigenstate here when $n>2$ since the coin space of each particle is only two dimensional, in contrast to the case of two particles where both symmetric and antisymmetric coin states can exist but lead to drastically different position distributions \citep{omar2006quantum}.

+It is worth noting that the framework of multiparticle quantum walks starts with distinguishable particles in this paper, but the above optimization results can actually also apply to indistinguishable or partially indistinguishable particles.
+While the nature of indistinguishable particles is intrinsically different from that of distinguishable particles, the states of fully or partially indistinguishable particles can be equivalently represented by fully or partially symmetric states of distinguishable particles.
+So in mathematics, the quantum walk of multiple indistinguishable particles can also be included in the current framework with proper symmetric multiparticle states.
+The above optimization of multiparticle position variance further implies that the states of distinguishable particles possess full or partial symmetry when the position variance is extremized, so the optimized states of distinguishable particles coincide with the states of fully or partially indistinguishable particles and the optimization results can thus be applicable to indistinguishable particles as well.

-It should be clarified that the bipartite structures of the graphs in Fig. \ref{fig:completegraphs} only represent the partial exchange symmetry between particles, but does mean that the two parts of the graph are not correlated.
-Actually, the bipartite entanglement between the two disconnected subgraphs is non-zero.
-For the eigenstate associated with the $k$th eigenvector, if $k\ne0$, the entanglement between the two parts of the graphs can be quantified by the von Neumann entropy,
+It should be clarified that the bipartite structures of the graphs in Fig. \ref{fig:completegraphs} do not mean that the two parts of the graph are not correlated.
+For the eigenstate associated with the $k$th eigenvector, if $k\ne0$, the entanglement between the two disconnected parts of the graph can be quantified by the von Neumann entropy